Environmental issues in Chile: Industries in the area

 Quintero Puchuncaví have 15 polluting industries in the region.
 Many of these industries were built in the early 1960s and have been expanded upon since then.
 Industries include: Concón oil refinery run by Empresa Nacional del Petróleo (ENAP) and Ventanas Power Plant (the largest power plant in Chile) run by AES Andes, Ventanas Division Copper Smelter operated by the world's largest producer of copper Codelco, and Nehuenco Power Plant operated by Colbún S.A.

 The ocean

-There have been several oil spills offshore of the Valparaiso region.
+There have been several oil spills offshore of the Valparaíso region.
 In 2014 there was a spill which resulted in 37,000 liters of oil being dumped into the ocean after two tankers, the LR Mimosa and the Monobouy Terminal, connection broke. in 2015 Doña Carmela leaked 500 liters of oil, and in 2018 the ship Ikaros leaked slurry oil.

 Once a prosperous fishing economy and now, residents of Quintero Puchuncaví say no one will buy their fish which are contaminated by heavy metals.
 Many fishermen have lost their jobs because of the pollution, and fisheries have been ruined.